Microsoft browser extension policy

 These supported extension mechanisms are designed to ensure that users are able to customize and extend their browser with software of their choice, while maintaining safe and uninterrupted use of their browser and PC.

-Software that uses unsupported techniques or practices to extend or modify the browsing experience of Microsoft Edge may be subject to being blocked or removed by anti-malware software.
+Software that uses unsupported techniques or practices to extend or modify the browsing experience of Microsoft Edge or Internet Explorer may be subject to being blocked or removed by anti-malware software.

 Supported mechanisms for software that extends or modifies Microsoft Edge